 SMCDS membership links you to a powerful partnership of people and programs to help you protect your career investment.
 Active involvement with your local component helps you grow professionally and personally.

 Broaden your patient base by tapping into SMCDS’ excellent patient referral service; i.e., referrals to members when patients call our office or access our Find a Dentist feature on the SMCDS website.
 Take advantage of opportunities to introduce yourself to the community by speaking at local functions sponsored in conjunction with SMCDS community outreach activities.

 Social / Networking Events.
-Become acquainted with and cultivate lasting relationships with SMCDS colleagues at social events hosted throughout the year: New Dentists Socials and the ever-popular social hour at our monthly General Membership meetings.
+Become acquainted with and cultivate lasting relationships with SMCDS colleagues at social events hosted throughout the year: New Dentists Socials and the ever-popular social hour at our quarterly General Membership meetings.

 Professional Publications.
 Stay informed via SMCDS multi-media communication: urgent, rapidly changing news via Member eNews email and fax; in-depth coverage of non-urgent issues via our quarterly newsletter, The Mouthpiece, which provides updates on local activities, changing legislation and environmental issues, feature articles on issues relevant to your practice, and classified ads.
 Easily identify and locate member colleagues with the SMCDS Member Directory.